You really only need one piece of equipment to start learning Magic Loop: a 40– to 47-inch-long circular needle in a medium size, say, US size 7 or 8.

 The cables are very flexible (and purple!), and the price is around the lowest available for this type of product.
 I know quite a few knitters who have been really happy to get this set as a gift.

 HiyaHiya Needles have also been attracting a lot of attention (and this blog post was updated to reflect that).
-They are reportedly inexpensive and have nice, flexible cables.
-Read some KNITFreedom reader reviews of the HiyaHiya needles here.
+They have sharp tips and flexible cables.
+Read some KnitFreedom reader reviews of the HiyaHiya needles here.

-This list wouldn’t be complete without the cream of the crop, Signature Needle Arts, the finest knitting tools money can buy.
+This list wouldn’t be complete without the famous Signature Needle Arts, widely regarded as the cream of the crop.

-Made in a factory that machines airline parts, these precision aluminum needles have long, tapered points without being painfully sharp, and silky-smooth joins.
+Made in a factory that machines airline parts, these precision aluminum needles have long, tapered points without being painfully sharp.

 Easy Choice: 47″ Addi Lace Needles From Your LYS

 If you want me to pick the best needles for Magic Loop for you, support your LYS and buy a pair of 47?
 Addi Lace in size 7.